dentarg/auth0-blog/_posts/2017-05-13-angular-testing-in-depth-components.markdown

 ```

 The modification of the input fields is the same, but the assertions are different.
-This time we don't write assertions for the login form, but write it for the wrapper component.
+This time we don't write assertions for the login form, but write them for the wrapper component instead.
-This way we ensure the bindings are correct.
+This way, we ensure the bindings are correct.

 There is no considerable slowdown compared to shallow tests.
-It needs a bit more setup upfront,
+Integration tests need a bit more setup upfront,
 but we can test the interactions between the components.

 ### Summary

 We have learnt three methods to test Angular components.
-The first and fastest is testing the component in isolation.
+The first and fastest is testing the component in isolation:
-It means we don't compile the template, just focus on the callable methods, like with a service.
+we don't compile the template, just focus on the callable methods, like with a service.
-If we want to test the template also, we will have to compile that component.
+If we also want to test the template, we will have to compile that component.
 These are shallow tests.
 They are slower, but test more parts.
 The last missing aspect is the interaction with other components.
 This can be tested with integration tests.
 The extra element here is that we need to write a wrapper component around the component under test
 and observe it through the wrapping component.

-Either type we choose, we have to find the right balance between speed and how deep we test the components.
+Either type we choose, we have to find the right balance between speed and how deeply we test the components.
 It is optimal if we test business through isolation tests
-and add some shallow and integration tests to ensure interactions and the template to be valid.
+and add some shallow and integration tests to ensure interactions and the template are valid.

-To see the tests in action check out
+To see the tests in action, check out
 [this GitHub repository](https://github.com/blacksonic/angular2-testing-ground "Angular testing ground").